gurevichlab/nerpa/README.md

 at the [Helmholtz Institute for Pharmaceutical Research Saarland (HIPS)](https://helmholtz-hips.de/en/) and the [Center for Bioinformatics Saar (CBI)](https://zbi-www.bioinf.uni-sb.de/en/).

 This manual will help you to install and run the tool.
-Nerpa version 2.0.0 was released on (**FILL IN RELEASE DATE**).
+Nerpa version 2.0.0 was released on 19.03.2025.
-The tool is dual-licensed and is available under GPLv3 or Creative Commons BY-NC-SA 4.0, see (**FILL IN LICENSE**)
+The tool is dual-licensed and is available under GPLv3 or Creative Commons BY-NC-SA 4.0, see [LICENSE.txt](LICENSE.txt).

 <a name="sec_about_pipeline"></a>
 ## Nerpa pipeline